-And when you put this in chart form, with the lake level put against the rates of inflow and outflow, it becomes crystal clear how restrictions at the Moses-Saunders Dam play a large part in Lake Ontario’s record height.
+And when you put this in chart form, with the lake level put against the rates of inflow and outflow, it becomes clear how restrictions at the Moses-Saunders Dam can play a large part in raising Lake Ontario’s height.

 Between April 18 and May 21, 2019, there was an average of 114.85 million m³ more water flowing into Lake Ontario than flowing out each day.
 Over 34 days, that makes for a total of 3.9 billion m³ of water.
 If you didn’t account for elevation, that would be enough to cover the city of Toronto in 6.2 metres of water (Note 4).
 Accounting for elevation however, that’s enough water to flood downtown Toronto, East York and south Etobicoke (up to the old Iroquois shoreline) with as much as 50 metres of water (Note 5).

 So, a lot of water.
 Spread out over the entirety of Lake Ontario however, it rose 70 cm, which is enough to impact the entirety of Toronto’s 111 km of shoreline, and thousands more kilometres of shoreline across the rest of the lake (Note 6).

 So what are the odds of this happening again?
 I can’t tell you exactly.
 I have delivered simplified numbers here, and don’t have a good enough understanding of inter-year and inter-seasonal effects on basin supply and drain.